wasawi/devart-template/project_summary.md

 If our brain is a living semantic environment, how will it perform when its being fed by shared dream compositions?
 What do our dreams have in common?
 What do the world dreamers share in common?
 How will it sound like?
 What kind of feeling will it elicit?

 Together with the recent brain activity semantic mappings of natural imagery from UC Berkeley, the dreamers dream report, and the dream narratives crowdsourced from Google+, Google search, and the Internet, we can capture the real-time performance of the dreamer`s moving imagery and soundscape in a precise medical 3D brain scan.
-The result is an audio-visual web-based installation that reconstructs the story of the person«s dream by visualising the neurons fired on the brain based on the context of the dream with its accompanied synthesized sounds and graphically recreating the dream story scenario.
+The result is an audio-visual web-based installation that reconstructs the story of the personï¿½s dream by visualising the neurons fired on the brain based on the context of the dream with its accompanied synthesized sounds and graphically recreating the dream story scenario.

 ### Inspirations